calebschoepp/nqq/list-post.md

 } ObjList;
 ```

 Now let's add the associated functionality of lists to `object.c`.
 We need functions for retrieving, storing, appending, and deleting items in the list.
-Additionally, we need a function to build a new list for us and a helper function to verify indices might be nice too.
-It is a lot of code but keep in mind the functions are mostly simple wrappers around a C array.
+A function to build a new list for us.
+And a helper function to verify indices might be nice too.
+It's a lot of code, but keep in mind we're basically just writing a wrapper around a dynamic array.

 ```c++
 ObjList* newList() {